-- (c) the non-disclosure option, under which CDR data relating to the joint account may not be disclosed in response to a valid consumer data request by a joint account holder. - (2) The data holder must provide for the pre-approval and non-disclosure options to be available for a joint account - (3) The data holder may provide for the co-approval option to be available for a joint account. - (4) For the purposes of rule 4A.13, where the pre-approval option applies to a joint account and a joint account holder authorises the disclosure of CDR data that relates to the account in response to a valid consumer data request: - (a) each relevant account holder is taken to have approved the disclosure; and - (b) if an approval is withdrawn, the CDR data relating to the joint account may not be disclosed despite the authorisation.
+- (1) Disclosure of joint account data may be authorised only as permitted by the disclosure option that applies to the joint account.
+This may be any of the following: - (a) the pre-approval option, under which joint account data may be disclosed in response to a valid consumer data request on the authorisation of the requester without the approval of the relevant account holders; - (b) the co-approval option, under which joint account data may be disclosed in response to a valid consumer data request only after: - (i) the requester has authorised the disclosure; and - (ii) each of the relevant joint account holders has approved the disclosure; - (c) the non-disclosure option, under which joint account data may not be disclosed even in response to a valid consumer data request. - (2) The data holder must provide for the pre-approval and non-disclosure options to be available for a joint account. - (3) The data holder may provide for the co-approval option to be available for a joint account. - (4) For the purposes of rule 4A.12, where the pre-approval option applies to a joint account and the requester authorises the disclosure of joint account data in response to a valid consumer data request: - (a) each relevant account holder is taken to have approved the disclosure; and - (b) if an approval is withdrawn, the joint account data may not be disclosed despite the authorisation.